 The Right Person Makes a Difference

-What qualities, skills, and experience should you look for in a school board candidate?
-Here are some questions to consider:
+What qualities, skills, and experience should a school board member have?

 -